Kamil Jadach

-Kamil Jadach (born 23 May 1990) is a Polish footballer who plays as a midfielder or forward for GKS Jastrzębie.
+Kamil Jadach (born 23 May 1990) is a Polish former professional footballer who played solely for GKS Jastrzębie as a midfielder or forward, and is the most capped player in the club's history.

 Career

 As a youth player, Jadach joined the youth academy of MOSiR Jastrzębie.

 He started his career with GKS Jastrzębie, helping them achieve promotion from the Polish sixth division to the Polish second division within 7 seasons.

+On 17 August 2024, he made his 393rd and final league appearance for the club, coming onto the pitch as an injury-time substitute in a 2–4 loss to Polonia Bytom.
+With that, he broke Andrzej Myśliwiec's record for the most league games played for GKS.
+Following the match, he retired from professional football.